 What do you need to do to stay in the program?
 Students in the Accelerated Law program must choose a major that, along with general education courses, can be completed in three years at Sage.
 The Pre-Law Advisor can help you select a major that works for the program.
-Students accepted into the 3+3 program must earn a cumulative GPA of at least
+Students accepted into the

-3.300 during the three years of undergraduate study at Russell Sage College.
-In addition, students must take the Law School Admission Test (LSAT) and achieve a score no lower than the median LSAT score for the prior year's entering class at Albany Law School.
+3+3 program must earn a cumulative GPA of at least 3.300 during the three years of undergraduate study at Russell Sage College and complete the Law School Admission Test (achieve a score no lower than the median LSAT score for the prior year's entering class at Albany Law School).